 In the absence of data, most retailers and their buyers don’t take the price position of a product into account when deciding how much of it they want to stock.
 With pricing software reports that provide insights into the price position of each product, your buyers will be able to make more accurate estimates of the number of products that will be sold.

 For instance, such a report may show that you’ll need to negotiate on a better purchase price before buying new stock.

 It may seem strange, but at most major retailers there’s no communication between the marketing department and the pricing department.
 As a result consumers may see adverts in which your products are more expensive than your competitors’ products.
 This results in lower conversion rates and negative price perception.

 Pricing software allows you to take pricing data into account in offers on Google Shopping.
 For instance, you can exclude products for campaigns where the price is more than 20 percent higher than a competitor’s average price.
 Another smart option is the possibility to reduce the offer when the price position in Google Shopping is higher than number 5.

 Unless you’ve got a monopoly, you need pricing insights to make effective procurement, supply chain and marketing decisions.
 In practice, however, retailers’ departments rarely (if ever) exchange sufficient pricing data.
 Pricing software fills in this gap.
 It means that departments are no longer dependent on each other for information – they always have all the relevant pricing data on hand.

-Omnia Retail enables retailers to optimise and automate their pricing and online marketing.
+Omnia Retail helps retailers and brands automate and optimize their pricing.
 Pricewatch gives you a 360° view of the entire pricing landscape.
 Dynamic Pricing automates your pricing for individual products.
-And Dynamic Marketing allows you to configure automatically optimised offers for all pay-per-click marketing campaigns, such as Google Shopping.

 Want to find out more?
 Ask for a demo and try Omnia for two weeks free of charge.